galaxyproject/galaxy-hub/src/admin/config/eggs/index.md

 Scrambles (builds) eggs for your platform.
 Using `scramble.py` should only necessary if pre-built eggs are not available for your platform.

 `scramble.py` uses build scripts in the `scripts/scramble/scripts` directory to download and build modules.
-Module source and successfully built binaries of dependencies like <<nwwl(PostgreSQL)>> and <<nwwl(MySQL)>> are stored in `scripts/scramble/archive`.
+Module source and successfully built binaries of dependencies like PostgreSQL and MySQL are stored in `scripts/scramble/archive`.
 The `scripts/scramble/build` directory contains the latest unpacked/built source for each module you scrambled.
 Both `archives` and `build` can grow quite large over time, so please be aware of this, and clean as necessary.

 ### Scrambling Eggs for Distribution